mszostok/codeowners-validator/docs/development.md

 This project supports the integration tests that are defined in the [tests](../tests) package.
 The tests are executed against [`gh-codeowners/codeowners-samples`](https://github.com/gh-codeowners/codeowners-samples).

 > **CAUTION:** Currently, running the integration tests both on external PRs and locally by external contributors is not supported, as the teams used for testing are visible only to the organization members.
-> At the moment, the `codeowners-validator` repository owner is responsible for running these tests.
+> At the moment, the `codeowners` repository owner is responsible for running these tests.

 ## Build a binary